 What does the award cover?

-Summer Scholars are provided with a tuition waiver for one unit, on-campus housing, and a stipend of $2500 in return for 8-12 weeks of full-time summer research.
+Summer Scholars are provided with a tuition waiver for one unit, on-campus housing, and a stipend of $3,000 in return for 8-12 weeks of full-time summer research.
+Summer Scholars will receive $2,500 during the Summer (split into multiple payments), with $500 paid upon receipt of final research paper, reflection paper, and presentation.
 Depending on their classification (i.e., rising sophomore, junior, or senior), Summer Scholars may choose to use their tuition waiver for an Independent Study credit (406), an Honors in the Major credit (496), or in lieu of an Intensive Learning May-term course (note: you must apply for this option to the Director of Intensive Learning by April 15).

 What housing is provided?

 Roanoke College will provide housing at no charge for full time, financially supported researchers.
 We encourage you to take advantage of this.
-We currently plan to house all summer researchers in New Hall, but housing is at the discretion of the College.
-It is not anticipated, but if for some reason it is necessary to designate another residence hall for this program, participants will be notified as soon as possible.
-The earliest possible move-in date for housing will be in May.
-All students must move out by a date in early August.
+Housing is usually provided from the beginning of May Term until the end of Summer Session 2.
 Please plan your project around these dates.
 Please indicate your housing needs on your application form.
 Once you have accepted your offer, you will choose your housing online during the housing selection process.
 You need to know the dates that you want to be in campus housing to make this arrangement, so talk with your research mentor first.

 What else can I do during the summer?

 Roanoke College Student Scholars must devote full-time effort to their projects.
 This policy means that they are not permitted to take summer courses during the term of the award.
 However, they may work part-time jobs that do not interfere with their full-time work on the project.
 Part-time jobs must be disclosed to the Director of Undergraduate Research and to the faculty mentor.